IloveCCCP/Onion/README.md

 3. Run client/Client.
    mvn exec:java -D"exec.mainClass"="client.Client"
 4. Enter messages in the client.
-5. Check the console in the nodes to see the data flow.
+5. Check the console of the nodes to see the data flow.

 Structure
 ----------